-The Board of Directors has determined that each member of the Audit Committee is financially literate and independent, as defined by the rules of the SEC and the NYSE, as well as independent under ITT's Corporate Governance Principles.
+The Board of Directors has determined that each member of the Audit Committee is financially literate and independent, as defined by the rules of the SEC and the NYSE, as well as independent under ITT's Principles.
 Although more than one member of the Board of Directors satisfies the requirements of the audit committee financial expert, the Board of Directors has identified G. Peter D'Aloia as the audit committee financial expert.
 The Board of Directors has evaluated the performance of the Audit Committee consistent with regulatory requirements.

-The current members of the Audit Committee are G. Peter D'Aloia (Chair), Christina A. Gold, Rebecca A. McDonald (appointed on December 17, 2013) and Donald J. Stebbins.
-Linda S. Sanford was a member of the Audit Committee until her retirement on May 6, 2013.
-The Audit Committee held seven meetings during the 2013 fiscal year.
-The report of the Audit Committee is included on page 31 of this Proxy Statement.
+The current members of the Audit Committee are G. Peter D'Aloia (Chair), Christina A. Gold, Richard P. Lavin (appointed on July 1, 2014) and Rebecca A. McDonald.
+Donald J. Stebbins was a member of the Audit Committee until his retirement on May 20, 2014.
+The Audit Committee held eight meetings during the 2014 fiscal year.
+The report of the Audit Committee is included on page 22 of this Proxy Statement.